 Valley of the Winds Walk

 The most spectacular walk at Kata Tjuta is the Valley of the Winds walk.
-The 7.4 circuit walk is quite steep in places, but it is worth the effort – it takes you away from the crowds to the Mars-like landscape of arid planes, towering orange domes and dry creek beds.
+The 7.4 circuit walk is quite steep in places, but it is worth the effort – it takes you away from the crowds to the Mars-like landscape of arid planes, towering orange domes, dry creek beds and unique Uluru fauna.

 The full walk takes 3-4 hours to complete.
 You can fill up your water bottle about halfway along the track.